JosephHonpah/Echo-Guard/README.md

    - Add an optional description
    - Click "Upload" to process the recording
    - Wait for the compliance analysis to complete
+   - *Note: In the current demo, this process is simulated*

 4. **View Compliance Results**:
    - Return to the Dashboard tab to see all recordings
    - Click on any recording to view detailed analysis
    - Check compliance scores and identified issues
    - Review recommendations for improvement
+   - *Note: The current demo shows example results for demonstration purposes*

 ## Architecture